 RFM Analysis is a user segmentation model that segments your users based on how recently and frequently they performed a specific event.
 The output of RFM Analysis is a segmentation of your users into ten RFM user types, which range from Champion users who are your best customers to Hibernating users who are likely to churn.

-For example, let's say you have an e-commerce app.
-You can run a RFM Analysis to understand the segmentation of user base based on how recently and frequently they purchased a product.
+For example, with an e-commerce app, you can run a RFM Analysis to understand the segmentation of user base based on how recently and frequently they purchased a product.
 If you discover you have a lot of Hibernating users, you can run a campaign to re-engage these users and encourage them to make a purchase by sending them a discount code.

 As part of our RFM Analysis feature, we provide two tools: